simonbrownsb/meetupdata/README.md

   - **attendance**: Get information about attendance of an individual event for a group.
 You need to provide the group name and also its event_id.

-  - **activity**: Get information about your own activity.
-You don't provide any group names; it uses all of the groups that you are a member of.
+  - **activity**: Get information about activity on all of the groups that you are a member of.
+You don't give it any parameters.

 Access Token